Branch: main

 CORS format:

 CORS_ORIGINSmust be a valid JSON array string.
-A plain URL like
+A plain URL string will cause a pydantic-settings v2 parse error and prevent the backend from starting.

 | Variable | Required | Default | Description |